Blog

 Why are Benzos so addicting?

-What makes benzos so highly addictive is that the body and brain quickly build up a tolerance, requiring larger doses to achieve the same effect.
-Regular use of benzos teaches the body to depend on outside means for relaxing, so patients become increasingly tense and irritable in the absence of frequent doses, and increasingly dependent psychologically on this easy means of stress relief.
-Also, most benzo use involves prescribable medications, and it’s psychologically easier to rationalize the abuse of a doctor-approved drug.
+Regular use of benzos teaches the body to depend on outside means for relaxing, so people taking them become increasingly tense and irritable without frequent doses and increasingly dependent psychologically on this easy stress relief.

-The medical system itself has helped encourage benzo addiction by being too quick to offer an apparent easy solution to tough problems.
-Benzos are a traditional first-line treatment for anxiety disorders in particular, and as many as 150 million prescriptions have been issued in some years.
+The medical system has helped encourage benzo addiction by being too quick to offer an easy solution to mental struggles.
+Benzos are a traditional first-line treatment for anxiety disorders.
+As many as 150 million prescriptions have been issued in a single year.

-Prescription benzos come in three types, all of which are potentially addictive.
+Prescription benzos come in three types, all of which are potentially addictive, including:

-• Ultra short-acting drugs, which take effect the most rapidly and are used to treat insomnia or as part of pre-surgical anesthesia.
+1. Ultra-short-acting drugs take effect rapidly and treat insomnia or as part of pre-surgical anesthesia.
 They include midazolam (Versed) and triazolam (Halcion).

-• Short-acting drugs, which have a rapid but relatively short-lived effect.
-Useful in treating anxiety disorders, they include alprazolam (Xanax) and lorazepam (Ativan).
+2. Short-acting drugs have a rapid but relatively short-lived effect.
+They help treat anxiety disorders and include alprazolam (Xanax) and lorazepam (Ativan).

-• Long-acting drugs, which release their active ingredients slowly to produce longer-term relief.
+3. Long-acting drugs release their active ingredients slowly to produce long-term relief.
 Commonly prescribed for anxiety, seizures, and insomnia, they include chlordiazepoxide (Librium) and perhaps the best-known benzo drug, diazepam (Valium).

 Typical physical and psychological symptoms of benzo addiction include: